-Our mission is to reform the institutions and structures holding all women back from getting involved in politics rather than focusing on individual women.
-Recruiting, training, and funding female candidates will be more effective once the electoral process stops systemically disadvantaging women at each level of government.
+Our mission is to reform the institutions and structures that hold women back from running for office rather than forcing women to change.
+Increasing the recruitment, training, and funding of women candidates will be more effective in getting women elected at every level of government.

 Below are suggestions on how to dismantle these barriers for women who want to run for office.